Cozy Peach Kitchen

 Instructions

-• Select the "saute" function on your electric pressure cooker.
+• Select the "saute" function on your Instant Pot.
 Heat the oil or butter.
 Once hot, add the grits.
 Saute for 2 minutes, stirring often with a spatula or wooden spoon.

 • Sprinkle with salt, then add the water and soy milk.
 Add nutritional yeast for "cheesey" grits.
 Lock the lid in place and set the pressure valve to sealing.
 Cook on high pressure for 13 minutes.
 When the cook time is up, let pressure release naturally for 10 minutes.
 Manually release remaining pressure.